 - Phillips Chemical

-Here, one of the major issues is that Paraquat drifts when it is sprayed, and it can lead to a higher risk of developing Parkinson's among people in neighboring fields.
+In 2019, the plaintiff was subsequently diagnosed with Parkinson's and kidney failure.
+Here, one of the major issues is that the chemical drifts when it is sprayed, and it can lead to a higher risk of developing Parkinson's disease among people in neighboring fields.

 Paraquat Lawsuit Numbers Are Growing Throughout the United States

 One of the first cases involving Paraquat was filed in St. Clair County, Illinois.
 The Paraquat lawsuit claims that the manufacturers (Syngenta and Growmark) failed to warn them of the dangers of Paraquat dichloride as specified by the toxic pesticides act.

 Since then, similar civil suits have been filed in various jurisdictions alleging Paraquat exposure caused Parkinson's disease.